vgteam/sglib-easy/README.md

 ### Instructions

 This repository coordinates the installation of [`sglib`](https://github.com/vgteam/sglib) along with its dependencies.
+Further documentation about `sglib` can be found in its repository.
 The following commands will build these repositories locally:

 ```
 git clone --recursive https://github.com/vgteam/sglib-easy.git